confetti-framework/docs/validation.md

 #### uuid

 The field under validation must be a valid RFC 4122 (version 1, 3, 4, or 5) universally unique identifier (UUID).

-## Conditionally Adding Rules

-#### Skipping Validation When Fields Have Certain Values

-You may occasionally wish to not validate a given field if another field has a given value.
-You may accomplish this using the `exclude_if` validation rule.
-In this example, the `appointment_date` and `doctor_name` fields will not be validated if the `has_appointment` field has a value of `false`:

-    $v = Validator::make($data, [
-        'has_appointment' => 'required|bool',
-        'appointment_date' => 'exclude_if:has_appointment,false|required|date',
-        'doctor_name' => 'exclude_if:has_appointment,false|required|string',
-    ]);

-Alternatively, you may use the `exclude_unless` rule to not validate a given field unless another field has a given
-value:

-    $v = Validator::make($data, [
-        'has_appointment' => 'required|bool',
-        'appointment_date' => 'exclude_unless:has_appointment,true|required|date',
-        'doctor_name' => 'exclude_unless:has_appointment,true|required|string',
-    ]);

-#### Validating When Present

-In some situations, you may wish to run validation checks against a field **only** if that field is present in the input array.
-To quickly accomplish this, add the `sometimes` rule to your rule list:

-    $v = Validator::make($data, [
-        'email' => 'sometimes|required|email',
-    ]);

-In the example above, the `email` field will only be validated if it is present in the `$data` array.

-> {tip} If you are attempting to validate a field that should always be present but may be empty, check out [this note on optional fields](#a-note-on-optional-fields)

-#### Complex Conditional Validation

-Sometimes you may wish to add validation rules based on more complex conditional logic.
-For example, you may wish to require a given field only if another field has a greater value than 100.
-Or, you may need two fields to have a given value only when another field is present.
-Adding these validation rules doesn't have to be a pain.
-First, create a `Validator` instance with your _static rules_ that never change:

-    $v = Validator::make($data, [
-        'email' => 'required|email',
-        'games' => 'required|numeric',
-    ]);

-Let's assume our web application is for game collectors.
-If a game collector registers with our application and they own more than 100 games, we want them to explain why they own so many games.
-For example, perhaps they run a game resale shop, or maybe they just enjoy collecting.
-To conditionally add this requirement, we can use the `sometimes` method on the `Validator` instance.

-    $v->sometimes('reason', 'required|max:500', function ($input) {
-        return $input->games >= 100;
-    });

-The first argument passed to the `sometimes` method is the name of the field we are conditionally validating.
-The second argument is a list of the rules we want to add.
-If the `Closure` passed as the third argument returns `true`, the rules will be added.
-This method makes it a breeze to build complex conditional validations.
-You may even add conditional validations for several fields at once:

-    $v->sometimes(['reason', 'cost'], 'required', function ($input) {
-        return $input->games >= 100;
-    });

-> {tip} The `$input` parameter passed to your `Closure` will be an instance of `Illuminate\Support\Fluent` and may be used to access your input and files.

 ## Validating Arrays